20 Foods You Shouldn’t Be Putting in the Fridge

 These vegetables need air circulation to stay fresh.
 Store whole onions in a hole-punched paper bag in the pantry.
 Don’t keep near potatoes; onions emit gas and moisture that can cause potatoes to spoil quickly.
 Refrigerate chopped onions.
-Here are 20 extraordinary uses for everyday foods you should know.

 Cool air alters chemical pathways in tomatoes, slowing those that contribute to fresh flavor and accelerating others that dull flavor.
 Store whole tomatoes on the counter for more delicious taste.
 This is the definitive answer to whether a tomato is a fruit or a vegetable.

 The moisture in your fridge causes the beans to deteriorate, meaning you aren’t getting the fresh, bold flavor you want from your morning brew.
 Plus, the temperature fluctuates every time you open the door to your fridge, creating condensation, which in turn creates even more moisture.
 Stash your coffee beans in an airtight container in the pantry instead.
 Don’t miss these 9 other kitchen hacks that keep half-empty ingredients fresh.